jbhonest/Django-Goodreads-Scraper/README.md

 # Django Goodreads Scraper

-This Django project is designed to scrape information about books from Goodreads and display it on a web page.
-It also provides a REST API endpoint to access the book information.
+This Django project is designed to scrape information about books and groups from Goodreads and display them on separate web pages.
+It also provides REST API endpoints to access the book and group information.

 ## Features

-- **Scraping:** Utilizes a management command to scrape book information (title, author, average rating, cover image URL) from Goodreads.
+- **Scraping:** Utilizes a management command to scrape book and group information from Goodreads.
-- **Web Interface:** Displays the scraped book information on a web page.
+- **Web Interface:** Displays the scraped book and group information on separate web pages.
-- **REST API:** Exposes a REST API endpoint to retrieve book information.
+- **REST API:** Exposes REST API endpoints to retrieve book and group information.

 ## Installation